val7304/challenge-1-env-4-dev-nodejs/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

-- Clone this repository and run cmder or git bash in your folder, then run 'vagrant up'
+- Clone this repository and run cmder or git bash in your folder,
+- add folder 'projects' into your folder 'challenge-2-dev-nodejs'
+- then run 'vagrant up'

 Verify installations on local server: